-- Acupuncture services (see "Medical Care Outpatient Visits"). - Chiropractic services (see "Chiropractor Services"). - Devices such as transcutaneous electrical nerve stimulation (TENS) units and their related supplies (see "Durable Medical Equipment" for your coverage for durable medical equipment or covered supplies). - Pain management services furnished for you by a covered provider.
+- Acupuncture services (see "Medical Care Outpatient Visits"). - Chiropractic services (see "Chiropractor Services"). - Devices such as transcutaneous electrical nerve stimulation (TENS) units and their related supplies (see "Durable Medical Equipment" for your coverage for durable medical equipment or covered supplies).

+- Pain management services furnished for you by a covered provider.
 These covered providers can furnish services such as: nerve block injections or epidural steroid injections (these injections are covered as a surgical service, see "Surgery as an Outpatient"); and electro-muscular stimulation and spinal cord and dorsal root stimulation (see "Medical Care Outpatient Visits" for your coverage for outpatient care to diagnose or treat your medical condition). - Occupational therapy and/or physical therapy (see "Short-Term Rehabilitation Therapy").

-Alternative treatments to opiates for pain management also include non-opiate covered drugs and supplies that are furnished by a covered pharmacy when your prescription drug coverage is provided under this PPO health plan or under a Blue Cross and Blue Shield prescription drug plan.
+Alternative treatments to opiates for pain management also include non-opiate covered drugs and supplies that are furnished by a covered pharmacy when your prescription drug coverage is provided under this health plan.